 Now we're ready to customize our Calculated Column.
 Under the Total Cost column you would click on the Edit icon:

 This will cause the Edit Calculated Column window to pop up.
 From here let's observe the default formula for the total cost column.
 Note under the Formula Builder section we can now modify and change the formula to our liking.
 The following screenshot describes how a Discount may be calculated:

 The blue tags that define each Vendor/Purchaser columns are clickable and can be used to add values into your formula.

-NOTE: the formula builder uses standard BEDMAS operations.
-If you input any invalid characters you will see "Invalid formula" under the Preview header.
+NOTE: The formula builder uses standard BEDMAS operations.
+If you input any invalid characters you will see an "Invalid formula" message under the Preview header.

 Once we've modified our formula, it should appear as follows: